Forcing a unique minimum spanning tree and a unique shortest path: Forcing a unique shortest path

 It is known that a set $S$ that satisfies the property $\phi(S)$ defined by a constant size $\MSO_2$-formula $\phi$ and minimizes its cardinality $|S|$ can be found in linear time on directed graphs such that the underlying graph has bounded treewidth~\cite{Bodlaender96,CourcelleM93,ArnborgLS91}.
 Since the underlying graph $G''$ of $G'$ is a subgraph of $G$, $G''$ has bounded treewidth.
-Thus, the claim holds.
+Thus, the claim holds. \end{proof} Note that we use the cardinality of an edge-set variable $X$ as an objective in the proof of \cref{thm:treewidth-exclude-stpath}, and thus we cannot directly extend the result for bounded clique-width since $\MSO_2$ model checking is hard even for cliques~\cite{CourcelleMR00}.